mshea/lazy_gm_tools/5e_monsters/monsters_md/planetar-a5e.md

 - **Awe-Inspiring Gaze (Gaze):** The planetar targets a creature within 90 feet.
 The target makes a DC 20 Wisdom saving throw.
 On a failure, it is frightened until the end of its next turn.
 If the target makes its saving throw, it is immune to any angels Awe-Inspiring Gaze for the next 24 hours.
 ### Reactions
 - **Protective Parry:** When a creature within 5 feet would be hit with a melee attack, the planetar applies disadvantage to the attack roll.
-- **Awe-Inspiring Gaze (Gaze):** The planetar targets a creature within 90 feet.
-The target makes a DC 20 Wisdom saving throw.
-On a failure, it is frightened until the end of its next turn.
-If the target makes its saving throw, it is immune to any angels Awe-Inspiring Gaze for the next 24 hours.